SoftwareAG/webMethods-io-examples/twilio-receive-sms/readme.md

-# Invoke  AWS Lambda function
+# Receive Message From Twilio

-This example shows how easy it is,  to call AWS Lambda function from webMethods.io and expose it as a rest resource inside webMethods.io.
-The response involves status code showing the success or failure of Lambda invocation
+This example shows how easy it is,  to receive Incoming SMS visa Twilio using webMethods.io and send it as email to other interested parties.
+This functionality can be used for receiving alerts, status via SMS and updating other IT systems.
+It can be used for Lead generation, creating tickets in ServiceNow etc.

 ## Prerequisite

-The AWS Lambda function needs to written and configured in AWS.
-You must also have AWS access id and secret access key for the AWS account, which you plan to use, to call AWS Lambda.
+Twilio account with at least one phone numver to receive and send SMS.

 ## Setup